Brushing Advice Dental Denistone

 - Ultrasonic toothbrushes vibrate at even higher speeds than regular electric toothbrushes.
 This super high speed breaks down bacteria.

 Clean teeth have many health advantages.
-Apart from less decay, and subsequently less expense from the dentist, clean teeth and a healthy mouth means a lower risk of developing cardiovascular and cognitive problems later in life.
+Apart from less decay, and subsequently less expense from the dentist, clean teeth and a healthy mouth mean a lower risk of developing cardiovascular and cognitive problems later in life.